-Elsie Mae Rager
+Elsie May Rager

-Elsie Mae Rager went home to be with her Lord and Savior Jesus on January 29, 2021.
+Elsie May Rager went home to be with her Lord and Savior Jesus on January 29, 2021.

 She was born to Ulrich and Esther Kipfer on May 29, 1920, in Grabill, Indiana.
 The Country Inn in Paulding has been her home for the past two years.
 In declining health for several months, she was still blessed with 100 years and 8 months of life.